Barry Bonds: 2007 season: Home run record

-On August 7 at 8:51 PM PDT, at Oracle Park (then known as AT&T Park) in San Francisco, Bonds hit a 435 foot (133 m) home run, his 756th, off a pitch from Mike Bacsik of the Washington Nationals, breaking the all-time career home run record, formerly held by Hank Aaron.
+On August 7 at 8:51 PM PDT, at Oracle Park (then known as AT&T Park) in San Francisco, Bonds hit a 435 foot (133 m) solo home run, his 756th, off a pitch from Washington Nationals starting pitcher Mike Bacsik, breaking the all-time career home run record, formerly held by Hank Aaron.
 Coincidentally, Bacsik's father had faced Aaron (as a pitcher for the Texas Rangers) after Aaron had hit his 755th home run.
 On August 23, 1976, Michael J. Bacsik held Aaron to a single and a fly out to right field.
 The younger Bacsik commented later, "If my dad had been gracious enough to let Hank Aaron hit a home run, we both would have given up 756."
 After hitting the home run, Bonds gave Bacsik an autographed bat.

-With one out in the bottom of the fifth inning, the pitch, the seventh of the at-bat, was a 3–2 pitch which Bonds hit into the right-center field bleachers.
+With the score tied 4–4 and leading off the bottom of the fifth inning, right fielder Randy Winn hit a flyball to deep left field that was caught by Ryan Church, who was playing in front of the orange BONDS shield with the logo that read "ROAD TO HISTORY".
+As Bonds walked from the on deck circle to the plate and entered the batter's box, the entire ballpark stood up at the same time.
+With one out, the pitch, the seventh of the at-bat, was a 3–2 pitch which Bonds hit into the right-center field bleachers.
 This put the Giants ahead 5–4.
-The fan who ended up with the ball, 22-year-old Matt Murphy from Queens, New York City, (and a Mets fan), was promptly protected and escorted away from the mayhem by a group of San Francisco police officers.
-After Bonds finished his home run trot, a 10-minute delay followed, including a brief video by Aaron congratulating Bonds on breaking the record Aaron had held for 33 years, and expressing the hope that "the achievement of this record will inspire others to chase their own dreams."
-Bonds made an impromptu emotional statement on the field, with Willie Mays, his godfather, at his side and thanked his teammates, family and his late father.
+The fan who ended up with the ball, 22-year-old Matt Murphy from Queens, New York City, and a Mets fan, was promptly protected and escorted away from the mayhem by a group of San Francisco police officers.
+Fireworks went off and Bonds was hugged by his son Nikolai, the Giants bat boy, as he touched home plate, pointing towards the sky.
+After Bonds finished his home run trot, he was embraced by his teammates, coaches, and family, as a ten-minute delay followed, including a brief video by Aaron congratulating Bonds on breaking the record Aaron had held for 33 years, and expressing the hope that "the achievement of this record will inspire others to chase their own dreams."

+Bonds made an impromptu emotional statement on the field, with Willie Mays, his godfather, at his side and thanked the fans, his teammates, family, the Washington Nationals, and his late father "for everything."
 In the top of the sixth inning and with no outs, Bonds took left field and was substituted with Dave Roberts on a double switch by manager Bruce Bochy.
-Bonds finished the game three for three and was a triple shy of hitting for the cycle.
+Bonds finished the game three for three and was a triple shy of hitting for the cycle, something that he had never done in the Major Leagues.
 The Giants lost the game 8–6.
+Bonds spoke to members of the media after the game.
+When asked if the record is tainted, Bonds, speaking postgame at the podium and dodging one steroid question, said "This record is not tainted at all, at all, Period."